 In the Formula text box, enter: WaterVaporTemperature – InfraredTemperature Give your variables meaningful names.
 These will be listed in the Field Selector.
 (Note: No spaces are allowed in the variable names.)

-Click the arrows next to Advanced.
+If the bottom Settings and Advanced tabs aren’t visible, click the arrows next to Advanced.

 In the Group text box enter: Workshop You can create a tree structure of multiple groups – each of which can contain multiple formulas.
 This will be the name of the upper-level tree in the list of formulas in the Field Selector.